krinosx/sdl2_gui/SDL2_GUI/ReadMe.txt

 *****************
 ***** DONE  *****
 *****************

+03/06/2017
+	* Implemented GUISpinner component
+		- It combines a GUIScrollbar + GUITextField + GUIPannel to create a spinner component.
+		- It was used to test reusability of scrollbar + textfield -it accepts negative values

+	* Modified textField component to accept regex filter and validate input characters.

+02/06/2017
+  + Implement scrollbars
+		- Implemented a simple and fuction version of scrollbars.
+			* It has the option to set alignment (VERTICAL/HORIZONTAL)
+			* It check the boundaries about min and max values
+			* Its possible to add 2 callback functions to be notified when an increment or decrement occurs

 01/06/2017
 	+ Implement the BLEND mode while creating surfaces for text in Labels/Buttons/etc
 		* implemented blend mode for text and background color in all components based in Label